modelscope/facechain/README.md

 # News
-- Add validate & ensemble for Lora training, and a inpaint(hide in gradio) tab.
+- Add validate & ensemble for Lora training, and InpaintTab(hide in gradio for now).
+Refer to: [Features] (August 26th, 2023 UTC)
 - Add awesome prompts!
 Refer to: [awesome-prompts-facechain](resources/awesome-prompts-facechain.txt)   (August 18th, 2023 UTC)
 - Support a series of new style models in a plug-and-play fashion.
 Refer to: [Features](#Features)   (August 16th, 2023 UTC)
 - Support customizable prompts.
 Refer to: [Features](#Features)    (August 16th, 2023 UTC)